Most designers and end users know that horizontal scrolling on websites is a huge User Experience mistake.

-Besides the cost saving benefits of the book (you can print on both sides of the page) Nicholas Carr points out,
+Other than the cost savings of books (you can print on both sides of the page) he highlights the User Experience benefits,

 “Books were easy to navigate too.
 Finding a particular passage, an awkward task with a long roll of text, became a simple matter of flipping back and forth to the next page.”